-We are still taking applications for Spring 2015!
-There is limited seating available.
+We are taking applications for Fall 2015!

 The Pharmacy Technology Program at Tulsa Community College prepares students for multiple areas of study.
 Students who want to have careers as pharmacy technicians, pre-pharmacy students who would like to work as a pharmacy technician while in college after a one semester hands on experience into the field for which they are seeking, students who are waiting to get into other Allied Health fields and would like to get the basics of pharmacology, drugs, calculations, dosing, medical terminology, aseptic technique, infusion therapeutics, ethics and moral decision making, professional communication, etc. Students that would like to earn 16 hours of elective credit in one semester, or even for students who aren’t really sure if the medical field is for them.
 This program has many different benefits for many different students with different needs.
 This program prepares students to work under the supervision of registered pharmacists in providing a high level of modern pharmaceutical support in many areas such as: